Dagmar Schipanski: Early life

 Schipanski was born on 3 September 1943 in Sättelstädt, Thuringia, which later became a part of the German Democratic Republic.
 Her mother was a teacher, and her father was a pastor, who died in World War II.
 After graduating from high school in 1962, she became a student of applied physics at the Technical University of Magdeburg.
 In 1967, Schipanski began her career as an engineer, followed by a period of working as an assistant at TU Ilmenau.
 After earning her doctorate in 1976, Schipanski began her academic career as a lecturer in Ilmenau and, starting in 1990, as a professor.
 She served as Dean of the Faculty of Electrical Engineering and Information Technology at TU Ilmenau from 1992 to 1993 and as Rector of TU Ilmenau from 1995 to 1996.

 From 1996 to 1998, Schipanski served as chair of the German Council of Science and Humanities, an advisory body that makes recommendations on the development of science and research to both the federal government and the state governments of Germany.
 She was elected to the Leopoldina, the national academy of Germany, in 1998, and served as a member of the Academia Europaea.

 Political career

 Despite not being a member of either party, Schipanski was nominated by the CDU and the CSU to be their candidate in the 1999 Presidential election.
 Schipanski lost the election to the former minister-president of North Rhine-Westphalia, Johannes Rau, a member of the Social Democratic Party, receiving 572 votes to Rau's 690 on the second ballot.

 After her defeat, Schipanski remained active in politics and was appointed Minister of Science, Research, and the Arts in the cabinet of the minister-president of Thuringa, Bernhard Vogel, later that year.
 Schipanski would later join the CDU in 1999 and would remain in her ministerial position until 2004 when she was elected to the Landtag of Thuringia and became President of the Landtag.
-Schipanski lost her position in the Landtag as a result of the 2009 state election, which produced a poor result for the governing CDU.
+Schipanski lost her position in the Landtag as a result of the 2009 state election.